 Forms work in theory.
 However, once someone has filled out a form, they’re immediately free to surf the internet to find other possible solutions.
 As a marketer or sales rep, you want to capture leads when their interest has piqued.

-Rather than using forms, B2B companies can offer live chat and instant phone calls to their most qualified website visitors.
+Rather than using forms, B2B companies can use B2B live chat marketing software and instant phone calls to support their most qualified website visitors.
 This way, you can offer immediate support to the people who are serious buyers.
 This is known as Conversational Marketing, and it allows sales reps to answer questions and discuss options right away.

-A Conversational Marketing Solution can help you have real-time conversations with your most qualified visitors.
+A Conversational Marketing Solution powered by B2B live chat marketing software can help you have real-time conversations with your most qualified visitors.
 But it’s easily scalable, as well.
 You can also use bots to engage website visitors, ask questions, and capture leads.

 Real-time sales conversations aren’t just a nice idea.
 They actually result in higher conversion rates.
 That’s true for both B2B and B2C companies.